Facebook Instagram Youtube Youtube Twitter Official Website of the Cathedral of Seville Only Official Site

 APPLY TO JOIN THE CATHEDRAL'S POLYPHONIC CHOIR

-If you are a person who likes sacred music, you can be part of the Polyphonic Choir of the Cathedral of Seville, as long as you meet the necessary conditions to interpret it, such as: having a sufficient and adequate voice, ear and musical memory, perseverance and experience in choral singing.
-In that case, you are always welcome…
+If you are someone who appreciates sacred music, you can become part of the Polyphonic Choir of the Cathedral of Seville, provided you meet the necessary requirements: having a sufficient and suitable voice, good ear and musical memory, perseverance, and experience in choral singing.
+If you meet these criteria, you are always welcome.

 Interested parties can call: 954 21 49 71